Skip to main content

 Herculaneum Boat Houses

 The most poignant discovery at Herculaneum, these chambers along the ancient shoreline contain over 300 preserved human remains from the 79 AD eruption.
 Originally boat storage facilities, they became final refuges for families attempting seaborne escape.
-The perfectly preserved skeletons, including mothers with children clutching personal belongings, provide deeply moving testimony to the disaster whilst offering invaluable scientific insights into ancient Roman demographics, health, and social structures during this catastrophic moment.
-Modern analysis of bones, teeth, and preserved organic matter reveals details about ancient diet, disease, and living conditions.
-The family groups discovered here tell individual stories of the eruption's tragic final hours, showing how ordinary Romans faced extraordinary circumstances.
+The perfectly preserved skeletons, including mothers with children, provide deeply moving testimony to the disaster while offering invaluable scientific insights into ancient Roman demographics and health during this catastrophic moment.
+Pro tip: Descend to the boat houses toward the end of your Herculaneum visit for emotional impact--this moving final stop creates profound connection to 79 AD victims through perfectly preserved family groups, and the quiet atmosphere allows respectful contemplation.

 Historical Context